ROCm/omniperf/src/docs/analysis.md

 Note that the standalone GUI analyzer publishes a web interface on port 8050 by default.
-On production HPC systems where profiling jobs run under the auspices of a resource manager, additional ssh tunneling between the desired web browser host (e.g. login node or remote workstation) and compute host may be required.
+On production HPC systems where profiling jobs run under the auspices of a resource manager, additional SSH tunneling between the desired web browser host (e.g. login node or remote workstation) and compute host may be required.
 Alternatively, users may find it more convenient to download profiled workloads to perform analysis on their local system.

+See [FAQ](https://amdresearch.github.io/omniperf/faq.html) for more details on SSH tunneling.
 ```

 #### Usage